 I was so overwhelmed that I gave them $3 tip; I actually could have better bought a bag of coffee, as they are probably even cheaper!
 LOL

 There are a couple Ubud hiking trails, but the most scenic is the Campuhan Ridge Walk.
 The hike follows the Tchampuan river gorge and will pass through villages, a forest, rice fields, luxurious villas, and charming local houses.
 The hike offers fantastic views over the hilly countryside.

 Want to stay online while sightseeing in Ubud?
-A good way to do so is to buy a sim card in Bali.
-I did the reasearch for you what is the best Bali sim card.
+A good way to do so is by buying a sim card in Indonesia.
+I did the research for you what is the best sim card for Bali.
 Click on the link to see 4G/5G coverage maps for Bali and up to date prices for 2024.

 This is a great way to see more of the backcountry of this lush green paradise.
 I once joined a bike tour and I really liked it, but don’t underestimate this.
 More than half of the group had to walk a lot, as riding a bike is not easy in the hilly countryside.
 There are several Ubud bike rental places, but I would recommend joining a group as the skilled guides bring you to the best-kept secrets of Ubud plus there is a lunch included which is super yummy!

 Click here for more info about the e-bike Ubud Tour in Bali.

 9. Monkey Forest

 Welcome to one of the most notorious activities in Ubud.
 The monkey forest is close to the city center and a fun place to go when walking around town, but be careful!
 Somehow these monkey are among the rudest I have ever seen.
 The best thing is to don’t bring anything, as they are cheeky bastards.
 They open zippers, steal sunglasses, throw water bottles and so on.